theothernt/AerialViews/README.md

 <details>
 <summary>ADB command - set Aerial Views as the default screensaver</summary>

+> [!WARNING]
+> If you are using an ADB app on Android phone, please skip these two commands as you are already connected to an ADB Shell.

-Connect to your Android TV device and start a command shell…
+Connect to your Android TV device and start a command shell...

-(If you’re using an Android phone, skip these two commands)

 ```sh
 adb connect ip_address